IanLewis42/GravStorm/readme.txt

   cd gravstorm
   ./gravstorm

   NOTE: My Pi boots straight into the GUI, and I normally run Gravstorm via LXTerminal.
 It also works if you run it direct from the command line, without the desktop GUI running.
-If try to run it from the desktop/gui and get an error message (perhaps similar to the one shown below) then try it without the GUI.
+If you try to run it from the desktop/gui and get an error message (perhaps similar to the one shown below) then try it without the GUI.
   ***
   XIO:  fatal IO error 11 (Resource temporarily unavailable) on X server ":0.0" after 17 requests (17 known processed) with 0 events remaining.